Model Theory of Generic Vector Space Endomorphisms II: Introduction

 \section{Introduction}

-This paper is a continuation of \cite{chini2025modeltheorygenericvector}, which deals with the model companion of an endomorphism acting on a vector space, possibly with extra structure.
-All relevant results from \cite{chini2025modeltheorygenericvector} will be recalled.
+This paper is a continuation of \cite{Chi25}, which deals with the model companion of an endomorphism acting on a vector space, possibly with extra structure.
+The goal of this paper is a more fine-grained model-theoretic study of these model companions.
+For the relevance of this line of inquiry and a description of earlier work, see the introduction of \cite{Chi25}.

-Let $T$ be a first-order theory.
-A model $\mm \models T$ is an \textit{existentially closed model} of $T$ if, given any extension $\nn \supseteq \mm$ with $\nn \models T$, every existential sentence with parameters in $\mm$ that is true in $\nn$ is also true in $\mm$.
-This implies that an existentially closed model $\mm$ satisfies a sort of “Nullstellensatz”: every system of equations with parameters from $\mm$ admits a solution in $\mm$, provided that the existence of such a solution is compatible with the theory $T$.
-If $T$ is \textit{inductive}, meaning that models of $T$ are closed under chains of substructures, and the existentially closed models of $T$ form an elementary class, we call the theory of this class the \textit{model companion} of $T$.